nowtech-common/cpp-logger/README.md

   - Fix the lockup bug happening under extreme loads.
   - Examine the possibility of introducing << operators.
   - Fix FreeRTOS isInterrupt
-  - Make Log::registerCurrentTask thread-safe by implementing OS-specific lock and unlock in OsInterface
   - Introduce uint64_t and int64_t